pooyavahidi/content/ai/neural_networks.md

 \end{bmatrix}
 $$

-Where:
+Where $x_i$ is the intensity of the $i^{th}$ pixel. $x_1$ is the first pixel in the first row, $x_2$ is the second pixel in the first row, $x_{101}$ is the first pixel in the second row, and so on.

-- $x_i$ is the intensity of the $i^{th}$ pixel. $x_1$ is the first pixel in the first row, $x_2$ is the second pixel in the first row, $x_{101}$ is the first pixel in the second row, and so on.
+Colored images use the RGB (Red, Green, Blue) color channels.
+In those images, each pixel has 3 values (one for each channel) between 0 and 255.
+So, a $100 \times 100$ image in RGB color has $30,000$ values.
+We can then flatten that image as a vector of $30,000$ values.

-> Most images use the RGB (Red, Green, Blue) color model, where the color of each pixel is determined by the combination of three color channels: red, green, and blue.
-Each channel has a value ranging from 0 to 255, where 0 represents the lowest intensity and 255 the highest intensity.
-So, if in our example the $100 \times 100$ image was colored, we would have 3 channels for each pixel (3 numbers for each pixel), and the image would be represented as a $100 \times 100 \times 3$ matrix of scalar values between 0 and 255, which can also be represented as a vector of $30,000$ values.
+> Flattening the dimensions of the features is not always necessary.
+It depends on the type of neural network and the data.
+For a _Fully Connected Layers_ (Linear) flattening is necessary as these layers require all features to be in a vector form.
+But for _Convolutional Layers (CNN)_ or _Recurrent Layers (RNN)_ flattening is not necessary.

 **Each layer learns a more complex feature from learned-features of the previous layer**<br>
 The first layer of the neural network can learn features like edges, corners, and textures from the input image.
 The second layer can learn features like shapes, objects, and patterns from the learned features of the first layer.
 The third layer can learn features like faces, objects, and scenes from the learned features of the second layer.
 And so on.